 - Academic advising

-- Fee $250 per month for once a week (we give discounts for siblings/additional classes for second or third session per week)
+- Fee $250 per month for first enrollment (attending once a week)

 School-Year Schedule - Enroll any time